mansikanchan2003/mansikanchan2003/README.md

 🎓 I’m **Mansi Kanchan**, a **Computer Science & Engineering student (B.Tech, 2026)** at Invertis University.
 💻 Passionate about building impactful applications with **Java, React, and Firebase**.
 📱 Currently working on **PartyLive** – a social event & party management app using Jetpack Compose + Firebase.
-🌟 Open to internships and collaborations in **Software Development, Full Stack Development, and Android Apps**.
+🌟 Open to jobs, internships and collaborations in **Software Development, Full Stack Development, and Android Apps**.

 ---